How Ideas Become Law

-The path of a bill, from the time it is just an idea to the time it arrives at the Governor’s desk for approval, is paved with many detours.
-In order for a bill to become law, it must be passed by both houses in the identical form.
-This is achieved through the following step-by-step process, using the House of Representatives, for example, as the house of origin.
+The path of a Law, from the time it is just an idea to the time it arrives at the Governor’s desk for approval, is paved with many detours.
+In order for an idea (in the form of a Bill) to become law, it must be passed by both houses in the identical form.
+This is achieved through the step-by-step process outlined below.
+A bill can be introduced in either chamber however, for the example below, we will use the House of Representatives as the house of origin.

-- An idea to change, amend, or create a new law is presented to a Representative.
+- An idea to change, amend, or create a new law is presented by a concerned citizen or group to a Representative.

 - The Representative decides to sponsor the bill and introduce it to the House of Representatives, and requests that the attorneys in the Legislative Counsel’s office draft the bill in the proper legal language.